Abi Oyepitan

 Abiodun Adesola "Abi" Oyepitan (born 30 December 1979) is a British sprint athlete, who specialises in the 100 and 200 metres.
 She won the 100 m at the 2001 Summer Universiade and at the 2002 Commonwealth Games she took a bronze medal with the 4 × 100 m team.
-She became one of Britain's best female sprinters, becoming the first British female to reach an Olympic final in a sprint event since Kathy Cook.
+She became the first British female to reach an Olympic final in a sprint event since Kathy Cook.
 However, following her performance in the 2004 Athens Olympics, she suffered an injury, which all but brought her career to a halt.She made a winning comeback in 2010, competing in the Diamond League and winning a silver medal for England at the Commonwealth Games in Delhi in the 200 m and a gold medal when she anchored the 4 × 100 m relay team to a win.

 Early career

-Abi was born in Westminster, London to Nigerian parents.
+Oyepitan was born in Westminster, London to Nigerian parents.
 Her name "Adesola" means "crowned with wealth" in Yoruba.
 She attended Bentley Wood High School.
-She represents Shaftesbury Barnet Harriers athletics club.
-Her first outing to a major athletics came at the 1998 World Junior Athletics Championships, where she finished fourth as part of the British 4 x 100 m relay team.
+A member of the Shaftesbury Barnet Harriers, her first outing to a major athletics came at the 1998 World Junior Athletics Championships, where she finished fourth as part of the British 4 x 100 m relay team.
 She continued to perform well at the junior level, but her progress was interrupted in 2000 by an injury.
 She managed to bounce back the following year, with her comeback including a silver medal at the European under-23 Championships.

 She was again part of the 4 x 100 m relay squad at the 2001 World Championships.
 Although the squad came away empty handed, they set the second fastest time ever by a British squad.
 She went on to take gold at the World Student Games that same year.

-2002 saw Abi make the final of the Commonwealth Games 100 m and improve on this in the relay by taking silver behind an Australian team.
+In 2002, Oyepitan represented the England Commonwealth Games team and made the 100 metres final of the 2002 Commonwealth Games in Manchester and improved on this in the relay by taking silver behind an Australian team.
 She also made the final of the European Athletics Championships, where Ekaterini Thanou took the gold.

-She continued to improve and in 2003 broke her 200 m personal best in taking her first national senior title.
+She continued to improve and in 2003 broke her 200 m personal best in becoming the British 200 metres champion after winning the British AAA Championships title at the 2003 AAA Championships.

-2004 saw Abi step up to hold her own with the best in the world.
-At a meeting in Kalamata, Greece, in May she won the 100 m, then beat the reigning European Champion Muriel Hurtis in the 200 m.
+In 2004, at a meeting in Kalamata, Greece, in May, Oyepitan won the 100 m, then beat the reigning European Champion Muriel Hurtis in the 200 m.
+Then Oyepitan won the British 100 metres title at the 2004 AAA Championships.